ephraimduncan/awesome-developer-dictionary/README.md

 ## P

+- **parameter**: a variable that are used in the function declaration to represent those arguments that were sent to the function during the function call.
 - **plugin**: _see [extension](#e)_
+- **polymorphism**: an object-oriented programming concept that refers to the ability of a variable, function or object to take on multiple forms.
 - **Procedural Programming**: a programming paradigm based upon the concept of procedure calls, in which statements are structured into procedures (also known as subroutines or functions).
 - **Programming**: the process of creating a set of instructions that tell a computer how to perform a task.
 - **Programming Language**: a vocabulary and set of grammatical rules for instructing a computer or computing device to perform specific tasks. _Eg.
 JavaScript, Python._
 - **Programming Paradigm**: a style or "way" of programming.
+- **properties**: special values that are included within a class or an object.
+- **prototype (JavaScript)**: an internal property in a JavaScript object.

+## Q

+- **Query Language**: a computer programming language that requests and retrieves data from database and information systems by sending queries.

 # R

+- <strong id="recursion">recursion</strong>: a process in which a function calls itself as a subroutine. _See [recursion](#recursion)_
 - **repository**: a central location in which code is stored and managed.
 - **REST (Representational State Transfer)**: a set of constraints to be used for creating Web services.
 - **RESTful Web Services**: web services that conform to the REST architectural style.

 ## S

+- **statement**: a single line of code that is used to perform a specific task.
 - **string**: a sequence of characters.
 - **syntax**: The grammer of a programming language.

 ## T

 - **template**: a preformatted file that serve as the starting point for another file.
+- **tenary operator**: an operator that takes three arguments.
 - **testing**: a process, to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the bugs to ensure that the product is bug-free.
 - **testing framework**: a set of guidelines or rules used for creating and designing test cases.
 - **type (data type)**: an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.